-A Non-SNA X.25 DTE is a non-SNA host, cluster controller, or terminal that can be attached to a PSDN, which can send and receive data using X.25 commands and procedures.
+A non-SNA X.25 DTE is a non-SNA host, cluster controller, or terminal that can be attached to a PSDN, which can send and receive data using X.25 commands and procedures.

-A Logical Unit (LU) is the SNA term for the port where users gain access to a network.
+A logical unit (LU) is the SNA term for the port where users gain access to a network.
 In an SNA network, communication is accomplished through LU-to-LU sessions.
 This is the case for using either SDLC links or a PSDN.
-See Figure 1-6.
+See Figure 1-6 on page 1-10.